Savings Accounts Guide

 2. Features and details of savings accounts

-- Age restrictions: Some savings accounts set age restrictions in order to open up the account.
+Some savings accounts set age restrictions in order to open up the account.
 There are some children’s accounts that parents can open on their child’s behalf or on behalf of beneficiaries to an estate such as a cash management account or cash management trust, and there are some other accounts that stipulate you must be 18 or over in order to open the account.

-- Salary direct credit facility: Some accounts allow direct crediting which means that you can opt for a portion of your salary to be automatically transferred from your employer to your savings account.
+Don’t trust yourself to regularly transfer a portion of your income into your savings account?
+Fortunately some savings accounts allow direct crediting which means that you can opt for a portion of your salary to be automatically transferred from your employer to your savings account.

 3. Types of savings accounts

-- Cash management account: If you have a large initial outlay that you want to deposit, usually of $5,000 or more, then a cash management account might suit you.
+If you have a large initial outlay that you want to deposit, usually of $5,000 or more, then a cash management account might suit you.
 With this type of account you can earn a high interest rate and you can access your money as you need it.
 They still may not offer the highest rates, so it pays to compare.

 These can be considered as a super and savings rolled into one.
 These types of accounts have been setup to help people manage their own superannuation by investing it into a savings account.
 The benefit of these accounts is that most are usually covered by the Australian Federal Government Deposit Scheme which commenced on March 31, 2010.

 4. Checklist: How to reach your savings goal sooner

-- Find an account which will suit your goals: Depending on the goal amount will depend on whether your goal is short-term or long-term.
-If they are short-term, obviously you will require a savings account with a higher bonus rate for a certain amount of time.
-If your savings goals are longer-term you will still require a high rate of interest but you will be interested in what the revert rate will be after the promotional period expires.
+When choosing a savings account make sure you take into account whether your goals are short-term or long-term.
+If they are short-term, look for a savings account with a higher bonus rate for a certain amount of time.
+If your savings goals are longer-term you will still require a high rate of interest but you should also consider what the revert rate will be after the promotional period expires.

 5. Star Ratings